 However, booking these on ba.com incurs a £500+ surcharge.
-Move your Avios to Iberia Plus (for free, online) and you can book the same seat for just £150 of tax.
-BA doesn’t tell you that, either!
+Move your Avios to Iberia Plus (for free, online) and you can book the same seat for just £150 in taxes.
+BA doesn’t tell you that either!

 Does the UK have a lot of good credit card offers like we do here?
 What are the bonuses typically like?

 It has improved massively in the last couple of years.
 American Express has become very aggressive.
 It runs (for the UK) very high bonuses on the British Airways Premium Plus card — typically 20,000 to 25,000 points or miles — and is happy for you to churn their cards as long as you wait six months to reapply for the same one.

 As long as you know, for example, that the points from the Starwood Amex, American Express Gold, and American Express Platinum cards can be turned into Avios points, then you can do very well.
 However, I reckon that 90% of Avios collectors are not aware of this.

 You get occasional great deals from other issuers.
 MBNA/Bank of America offered 35,000 American Airlines miles as a sign-up bonus back in 2013, and that card was fee free.
 That would have gotten you a one-way ticket in business class on Etihad from London to Abu Dhabi!

 The other big issuer is MBNA/Bank of America.
 They handle the UK credit cards for American Airlines, Etihad, Virgin Atlantic, Miles & More, and United, amongst others.